DCotterill/halixia-hugo/content/ma/beach-cleaning-2006.md

 layout: static
 ---

-Find out about the importance of keeping our beaches clean
+Find out about the importance of keeping our beaches clean.

 Learn about beach clean-up to protect marine life, prevent pollution, preserve coastal beauty, and promote environmental responsibility.